J.M. Huber Corporation

 Is this guaranteed issue coverage?

 Critical Illness Insurance coverage is available on a guaranteed issue basis.
-Pre-existing condition limitation may apply.
+Pre-existing condition limitations may apply.

 If an employee’s spouse and/or child also works at the company and is covered as an employee, are they also eligible for coverage under the Spouse and/or Child Rider?